whaynes/STCW23/jekyll/assessments/Common/EFA-4B8D.md

 ### Condition

-{{ "Given a rescue mannequin or a volunteer patient, when asked to demonstrate one or more generally accepted practices to prepare patient for spinal immobilization" | markdownify }}
+Given a rescue mannequin or a volunteer patient, when asked to demonstrate one or more generally accepted practices to prepare patient for spinal immobilization

 ### Performance requirement